By Michael Lindemann

 The product owes its immense popularity to its taste, social media virality and an attempted Borough Market ban last September that suggested the treat sold by Turnips, a longtime greengrocer there, is “neither fruit, veg or related produce.”
 An employee, later identified as manager Konan Hanbury, announced the news on site to would-be customers, and an unaffiliated fan uploaded footage to TikTok.
 “If you’re outraged that we’re closed today, and you can’t get your beautiful chocolate-covered strawberries, make a complaint to the Borough Market administration,” he said.

 Complaints flooded in, prompting officials to lift the ban after five days.
-The original video, which amassed more than 1 million views, has since been deleted from the platform, but it survives on X, formerly Twitter, in a Sept.
+The original video, which amassed more than 1 million views, is no longer accessible to the public on the platform, but it survives on X, formerly Twitter, in a Sept.
 16 post by @ExploringAlway.

 Borough Market and Turnips officials refuse to comment on the incident, but more people than ever are buying the dessert.
 “Since that story hit the headlines,” explained Logan Morris, a Turnips supervisor, “the strawberries blew up even more.”